-The last week’s exercise near Dam Neck, Virginia, gathered elite units of the U.S. Special Operations Forces.
+The last week’s exercise near Dam Neck, Virginia, gathered elite U.S. Special Operations Forces units.
 In rare publicly shown exercise, the Night Stalkers from the 160th Special Operations Aviation Regiment (160th SOAR) were seen hauling around Navy SEALs and Special Warfare Combatant-craft Crewmen (SWCCs), along with their boats and other gear, during a huge training exercise.

 In recent years, it was rare to see the Night Stalker’s heavily modified Little Birds, Chinooks, and Black Hawks operating together in one public place, especially in broad daylight.
 The exercise scenario also included a mass airdrop of supplies and assault boats from C-17s over the water.
 The photo that caught all attention was an MH-47 Chinook sling loading a stealthy Combat Craft Assault (CCA) boat while one of its crew, most likely an SWCC, fast ropes down into it in mid-air.